MailTape/MailTape-v1/_posts/2021-06-05-The-Growth-Eternal.md

 # MailTape's selection

 ## [The Growth Eternal](https://thegrowtheternal.bandcamp.com/)  – VII.
 Ghalani
 Sarah: **"**Looking over his albums, Byron feels special closeness to this track from Bass Tone Paintings.
-The name _Byron_ translates to _barnyard_ in old English, which is _Ghalani_ in Swahili.
-The song speaks to the power of language and its entanglement with colonialism and history as a whole.
+As he explains, the name _Byron_ translates to _barnyard_ in old English, which is _Ghalani_ in Swahili.
+The song speaks to the power of language in our reality and its deep entanglement with history.
 The chant in the second part of the song follows a Buddhist mantra structure, repeating over and over again " ----." **"**

 ## [Nailah Hunter](https://nailahhunter.bandcamp.com/) – Talk Show Host
 Sarah: **"**So enchanted by Nailah Hunter's latest EP, Quietude.
-As always, her vocals are silky and perfectly set against the harp's melodies.
-Stunning vocal harmonies build toward the end, wonderful."**"**
+As always, her vocals are silky and set perfectly against the harp's melodies.
+Stunning vocal harmonies build toward the end, an entire space is created :)"**"**

 ## [Wau Wau Collectif](https://wauwaucollectif.bandcamp.com/album/yaral-sa-doom) – Mouhamodou Lo and His Children
 Sarah: **"**So much levity in this Senegalese track, despite the steady jazz rhythm and deep grounding lead vocals.
-I love the childrens' voices, and the carries of light synth that lace through the track.
-Somehow, there's also a hint of classic folk music in the light melodies :) The entire album is a wonderful project and listen from front to back, cannot recommend enough.**"**
+I love the childrens' voices, and the carries of light synth that lace throughout the track.
+Somehow, there's also a hint of classic folk music in the light melodies :) The entire album is a wonderful listen from front to back, cannot recommend enough.**"**

 ## [Sam Gendel](https://samgendel.bandcamp.com/album/satin-doll) – Goodbye Pork Pie Hat
-Sarah: **"**When describing his grounding in jazz, Byron described how, upon hearing a magical arrangement of Ellington's In A Sentimental Mood, he fell deeply in love with music, and has not looked back since then.
-I was reminded of Sam Gendel's Satin Doll album (2020), where Gendel revises many jazz standards in an experimental sweep.**"**
+Sarah: **"**When describing his grounding in jazz, Byron describes how, upon hearing a magical arrangement of Ellington's In A Sentimental Mood, he fell deeply in love with music, and has not looked back since then.
+I was reminded of Sam Gendel's Satin Doll album (2020), where Gendel evolves many jazz standards with an experimental sweep.
+Hearing Mingus' classic revised in this nearly psychedelic manner is such a fantastic reminder of the versatility of music **"**

 <p id="outroduction">That's all for this morning!
 As always, thank you so much for listening with us.
 So much love to [The Eternal Growth](https://thegrowtheternal.bandcamp.com/) for their delightful Sunday selections and to [Noémie](https://www.instagram.com/grancharismo/) for this episode's brilliant illustration :)</p>